bradley499/flitdb/SYNTAX.md

  - `column_position` - The numeric position of the column in which to access.
 Expected data type is `unsigned long int`.

  - `row_position` - The numeric position of the row in which to access.
-Expected data type is `unsigned long int`.
+Expected data type is `unsigned short`.

  - `handler` - See [Common Parameters](#common-parameters).

  - `value` - The value that is to be stored within the database.
 Valid datatypes are:

-   - `signed long long int`
-   - `long double`
+   - `int`
    - `float`
    - `char* `
    - `const char*`